 ** "Please note that this is a PhD program and we do not accept applications for terminal MA degrees.
 Prospective students applying to the program should not check the MA box on their application, as these applications may not be considered for admission."

-Core courses: 30 graduate credits that must include at least four core courses, including a two-course sequence within their subdiscipline, (ANT 611 and ANT 711 for cultural students and ANT 641 and ANT 741 for archaeology students), and at least two core courses in other subdisciplines.
+Core courses: 30 graduate credits that include at least five core courses, including a two-course sequence within their subdiscipline, (ANT 611-ANT 711 for cultural students; ANT 641-ANT 741 for archaeology students) and at least three core courses in other subdisciplines.

 The core courses are: